German Cheesecake Recipe

 - Put buttered crumbs into springform pan, pressing down firmly, making a slightly raised edge.

-- In a large mixing bowl, add the butter, sugar, vanilla sugar, custard powder, and eggs.
+- In a large mixing bowl, add the butter, sugar, vanilla sugar, custard powder or pudding powder, and eggs.
 Mix well.

 - Stir in the quark and sour cream.